IfrazQazi/Web-Scraping-and-Sentiment-Analysis-/README.md

 Average Word Length is calculated by the formula:

-Sum of the total number of characters in each word/Total number of words
+Sum of the total number of characters in each word/Total number of words.